top of page

 • Social media should be managed with native language posts on platforms popular in that market (hint: Facebook isn't king everywhere).

-Localization means embedding yourself in the customer's world, not just translating your world into theirs.
+E-commerce localization means embedding yourself in the customer's world, not just translating your world into theirs.
+E-commerce localization isn't an extra step for global website translation success.
+It's the core strategy.

 When you adapt language, payments, support, and marketing to local needs, you don't just sell products — you build relationships.
+And relationships, not discounts, are what truly drive international loyalty and long-term sales.

-Go local — and go global.
+Go local and go global with e-commerce localization.

 Comments